suyashgupta52/GeTXT/README.md

 #   GeTXT: Data Text Fetching and Cleaning System using Tweepy API and MongoDB Depaly on Heroku | Python3

+## To deploy directly
+1. Fork this repo
+2. Go to Heroku Account
+3. Connect your Repo
+4. Add environ as per var.py
+5. Deploy the main Branch

-## How to run
+## How to run on Local

-1. Clone my Repo
+1. Clone this Repo
-4. Make a key.py file in root dir for connecting database and Tweepy API(If want to push Record to Database)
+2. Make a key.py file in root dir for connecting database and Tweepy API(If want to push Record to Database)

-- File format
+3. Key.py File format

 ```python
     # Tweepy Cunsumer Key